AstroMined/debtonator/docs/model_compliance_checklist.md

 ## Implementation Status

-- ✅ **Fully Compliant**: 17 files
+- ✅ **Fully Compliant**: 18 files
-- ⚠️ **Needs Updates**: 1 file
+- ⚠️ **Needs Updates**: 0 files
 - 🔍 **To Be Reviewed**: 0 files

 ## Next Steps

-1. Continue reviewing remaining model files
+1. ✅ Review all model files - Complete
-2. Document compliance status for each file
+2. ✅ Document compliance status for each file - Complete
-3. Identify and fix any remaining issues
+3. ✅ Identify and fix all issues - Complete
-4. Update documentation where necessary
+4. ✅ Update documentation - Complete

+The compliance review and remediation work is now complete.
+All model files have been reviewed and updated to comply with ADR-011 (Datetime Standardization) and ADR-012 (Validation Layer Standardization).